HKpowerStudio

 July 17, 2023 by Heather Filed Under: Move Management, Organize, Organizing Projects, Systems & Techniques, Tips & Resources 2 Comments

-When it comes to moving, lists and inventory are essential tools.
-After over ten years of helping clients with move management and moving several times over the last ten years, I have included some helpful tips to keep your move progressing while minimizing your being overwhelmed.
+When it comes to essential moving tools, lists and inventory are lifesaving.
+After over ten years of helping clients with move management and moving several times myself over the last decade, I have compiled some helpful tips to keep your move progressing while minimizing the risk of being overwhelmed.

 No matter your circumstances, you are likely to pack a few things on your own, and a good moving company can help you calculate the number of boxes you will have based on your home, number of rooms, and household members.
 For example, when we moved locally to SC two years ago, we had approximately ninety boxes for two people.